realm/realm-dotnet/native/tightdb_c_cs/Readme.md

 Visual studio 2010 Express installed (or better)
 or
-Visual studio 2012 Express installed (or better) (however, not tested until we get .lib files built with vs2012)
+Visual studio 2012 Express installed (or better)

 The library files needed are :
 - tightdb32.lib